1jour1vin

 About the wine:

 On the nose, a captivating aroma that fills the mind with an immersive sweetness, like a hedonistic form of pranayama.
 From the very first sip, the wine unfolds on the palate with striking fullness, enveloping the entire body.
 Powerful yet delicate, it oscillates between caressing sweetness and mouth-watering freshness.
 Slow waves of fruit, sap, salt, and incense stretch out majestically.
-Every subtle nuance blends into a harmonious whole, gliding over the tongue with infinite languor.
+Every subtle nuance blends into a harmonious whole, gliding across the tongue with infinite languor.
 2032–2065

 Yves Beck